Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. Central Logo

-    - The logo is static and is only used to establish the name of the site.
+    - The logo is static and is only used to establish the website's brand and that the user has tryied to access an incorrect page.

 2. ‘Enter’ Button